SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 I hope I cleared some things out :-)**

-Below is a picture of the ISWC 2019 conference where I presented my PhD plan both as presentation and as a poster (my [trip report](https://sven-lieber.org/en/2019/11/05/iswc-2019/) of this conference held in New Zealand).
+Below is a picture of the ISWC 2019 conference where I presented my PhD plan both as presentation and as a poster (my trip report of this conference held in New Zealand is [here](https://sven-lieber.org/en/2019/11/05/iswc-2019/)).

 ![Me presenting my poster at the ISWC doctoral consortium in 2019](/img/2019-11-05-iswc-poster-sven.jpg)